 On August, 2nd 2017, the on-board processing of IASI/Metop-B changed, due to the update of the correction of the non-linearity of detectors.
 This change had a noticeable impact on IASI spectral band 1 where the channels used to retrieve CO2 are located.
-Typically, it induced a 0.2 K bias in the measured brightness temperatures, which correspond to a bias of about 5 ppm.
-To deal with this problem, a new set of radiative biases have been computed for IASI/Metop-B. The radiative change after - before August 2nd has been computed by comparing the 'calc-obs' residuals computed over 1 month after and before the change.
+Typically, it induced a 0.2 K bias in the measured brightness temperatures, which corresponds to a bias of about 5 ppm.
+To deal with this problem, a new set of radiative biases have been computed for IASI/Metop-B. The radiative bias corresponding to the August 2nd change has been computed by comparing the 'calc-obs' residuals computed over 1 month after and before the change.
 Atmospheric situations were taken from ECMWF analyses collocated in time and space with IASI/Metop-B. Depending on the date, a different set of radiative biases must now be considered before and after August 2nd for the processing of IASI/Metop-B.